caoquyenis/capstone-project/README.md

 * count	int4	nullable

 #### Step 5: Complete Project Write Up

 ##### Clearly state the rationale for the choice of tools and technologies for the project.

+* In this project, I use **Star Scheme** to aggregate data and present dimension data.
+Because of:
+1. It is simple to understand in this project type
+2. No many Joins

 * Use redshift to store face and dimension tables.
 Source datasets were uploaded on S3 bucket.
+* Use S3 to store source csv due to S3 supports COPY command to Redshift cluster very fast.
+In case scale up, I can write to S3 to store parquet file.
+* Redshift is a popular data warehouse database that can handle data on an exabytes scale.
+Redshift is able to execute on a large volume of data at lightning speed.

 ##### Propose how often the data should be updated and why.

-* This data type is not frequency updated.
+This data type is not frequency updated.
 Because of the cost to collect data.
-So I suppose the data was updated yearly
+So I suppose the data was updated yearly.

 ##### Write a description of how you would approach the problem differently under the following scenarios:

- * The data was increased by 100x. => Not problem if using redshift.
+The data was increased by 100x.
+* Not problem if using redshift.
 Or I can use spark to write to S3 parquet.

- * The data populates a dashboard that must be updated on a daily basis by 7am every day. => Use automation Airflow then set the schedule to run task every
+The data populates a dashboard that must be updated on a daily basis by 7am every day.
+* Use automation Airflow then set the schedule to run task every.
+Another option is combination of Airflow + Apache + Livy and EMR.

- * The database needed to be accessed by 100+ people.
+The database needed to be accessed by 100+ people.
+* I consider to choose **NO SQL** database run by AWS.
+* Elastic Load Balancing
+* Try to Amazon ElastiCache